 C. Liver Cancer

-Drinking alcohol in moderation is not a risk factor for liver cancer.4 However, alcohol abuse over a period of many years is one of the causes of alcohol cirrhosis.5 Others are hepatitis B and hepatitis C virus.6 It is the liver cirrhosis itself that is one of the risk factors for liver cancer.7
+Drinking alcohol in moderation is not a risk factor for liver cancer.4 But alcohol abuse over a period of many years is one of the causes of alcohol cirrhosis.5 Others are hepatitis B and hepatitis C virus.6 It is the liver cirrhosis itself that is one of the risk factors for liver cancer.7

 The usual setting is an individual with alcoholic cirrhosis who has stopped drinking for ten years, and then develops liver cancer.
 It is somewhat unusual for an actively drinking alcoholic to develop liver cancer.
 What happens is that when the drinking is stopped, the liver cells try to heal by regenerating (reproducing).
 It is during this active regeneration that a cancer-producing genetic change (mutation) can occur.
 This explains the occurrence of liver cancer after the drinking has been stopped.8

 Dr. Gerald Minuk is head of the University of Manitoba Liver Diseases Group.
 He found in animal studies that moderate drinking helps heal damaged livers.
-However, both heavy consumption and lack of alcohol hinder liver healing.9
+Yet both heavy consumption and lack of alcohol hinder liver healing.9

 Coffee Reduces the Risk of Liver Cirrhosis

 Researchers made a study of 125,580 people for 24 years.
 They found that drinking one cup of coffee per day cut the risk of cirrhosis by one-fifth.
 Drinking four cups per day reduced the risk by 80%.
-This relationship held for both men and women of different racial categories.10
+This relationship held for both men and women of different racial groups.10

 Drinking coffee reduces the risk of alcoholic cirrhosis.
 But drinking alcohol in moderation or abstaining are better ways.

 II.
 Liver-Related Death